silvae86/silvae86.github.io/_pages/teaching/slides/sql/sql-ddl/index.md

 --Compute the number of days since the signing of the US Declaration of Independence.
 SELECT julianday('now') - julianday('1776-07-04');
+--Checking if one date is greater than another (without accounting for the time, because julianday gives a number of days) CHECK (julianday(date1) > julianday(date2))
+--Checking if one date/time is greater than another; comparison up to the second CHECK (strftime('%s', date1) > strftime('%s', date2))
 ```

  More examples [here](https://www.sqlite.org/lang_datefunc.html).

 ---